joserenter1a/PySonic/README.md

 ### Project Strcuture

 - `pysonic/` is our root directory for our application.
-- `App.jsx` is the main application container where we will house all of our components.
+- `src/App.jsx` is the main application container where we will house all of our components.
 We will not develop any components here.
-- `components/` is where we will develop components, `Grid.jsx` is currently in that folder and is placed in the App container.
-It is not a grid yet just a button but it is done this way for the purpose of demonstrating how to factor out components.
+- `src/components/` is where we will develop components, `Grid.jsx` is currently in that folder and is placed in the App container.
+It is not a grid yet just a button that updates a count but it is done this way for the purpose of demonstrating how to factor out components.
+- `Compiler.jsx` provides a python editor with both input and output.
+You can toggle an IgnoreTabKey prop which determines whether the editor should ignore tab key presses so that keyboard users can tab past the editor.
+Users can toggle this behaviour using `Ctrl+Shift+M (Mac)` /` Ctrl+M` manually when this is false
+    - NOTE: The input needs to be changed to a grid based input.
+    - A button for surveying the code still needs to be added

 Note: this project was inspired by [Ally IDE](https://ally-ide.herokuapp.com)